Asabeneh/30-Days-Of-Python/26_Day/26_python_web.md

 </ul>
 ```

-Now, we can navigate between the pages using the above link.
-Let's create additional page which handle form data.
-You can call it any name, I like to call it post.html.
+Now, we can navigate between the pages using the links above.
+Let's create an additional page which will handle form data.
+Name it as you like, I will call my page post.html.

 We can inject data to the HTML files using Jinja2 template engine.